a11smiles/WellArchitected-OpenHack/challenges/ch7/README.md

 * Azure DevOps pipelines should be updated to deploy the newly refactored application and its supporting architecture.
 * The new API endpoints should remain secure from outside intrusion.

+## Success tips

+* This challenge will primarily involve some application refactoring.
+You will need to move the current API endpoints to Azure Functions.
+* Perhaps the easiest thing to do is, first, identify the current endpoints.
+Then, determine how they will be arranged in the Azure Functions.
+Finally, copy and paste the API code to its respective HTTP Trigger function.
+* It could be very easy to attempt to over-architect this solution.
+Resist the urge.
+Remember, you (or Woodgrove Bank) can also add additional architecture later.
+What is the minimum configuration necessary to secure and optimize the API?

 ## References

 * <a href="https://docs.microsoft.com/azure/azure-functions/functions-run-local" target="_blank">Work with Azure Functions Core Tools</a>